Yingzhen-ietf/BGP-QUIC/BoQ Finite State Machine (FSM).md

 Function channels can only be created after the control channel has reached Established state.
 This means that a funtion channel SHOULD NOT send any QUIC connection related events (14-18).

+Function channels are unidirectional.
+For one AFI/SAFI, there might be one or two FSMs, one function channel sending FSM and one funtion channel receiving FSM.

+### Funtion Channel Sending FSM

 #### Idle State
-Function channel FSM starts from idle state as well.
+Function channel sending FSM starts from idle state as well.

 In response to a ManualStart event (Event 1) or an AutomaticStart event (Event 3), the local system:
   - initializes the function channel BGP resources for the peer connection,